intersystems-ib/workshop-jdbc-tls/README.md

 Finally, we have to configure two environment variables in the system:
 1. JAVA_HOME: path to java JDK installation (bin folder excluded).
-2. OPENSSL_HOME: path to OpenSSL installation (bin folded included).
+2. OPENSSL_HOME: path to OpenSSL installation (bin folder included).

 ### application.properties